St Leonard's Church, Bridgnorth, Shropshire

 Most of the current church dates from the nineteenth century building campaign under the Revd George Bellett, whose monument is in the church.
 The interior is beautiful - look out for the umbrella stands on the pews.
 All the woodwork, stained glass, tiles and stonework inside are of exceptionally high quality and there are a number of interesting memorials to well-known townspeople over the centuries.
 The most unusual are the four cast-iron monuments dating from 1692 to 1707, probably made at Richard Knight's ironworks nearby.

-Sloping path to main door.
+Time limited parking available within Church Close, alternative long stay parking available within the town.
+Sloping paved path to main door.
 Steps up to chancel and altar.

 Disabled access information